The Handmaid's Tale: Critical reception

 The Handmaid's Tale received critical acclaim, helping to cement Atwood's status as a prominent writer of the 20th century.
 Not only was the book deemed well-written and compelling, but Atwood's work was notable for sparking intense debates both in and out of academia.
 Atwood maintains that the Republic of Gilead is only an extrapolation of trends already seen in the United States at the time of her writing, a view supported by other scholars studying The Handmaid's Tale.
 Many have placed The Handmaid's Tale in the same category of dystopian fiction as Nineteen Eighty-Four and Brave New World, a categorization that Atwood has accepted and reiterated in many articles and interviews.

 Even today, many reviewers hold that Atwood's novel remains as foreboding and powerful as ever, largely because of its basis in historical fact.
 Yet when her book was first published in 1985, not all reviewers were convinced of the "cautionary tale" Atwood presented.
 For example, Mary McCarthy's 1986 New York Times review argued that The Handmaid's Tale lacked the "surprised recognition" necessary for readers to see "our present selves in a distorting mirror, of what we may be turning into if current trends are allowed to continue".

-The 2017 television series led to debate on whether parallels could be drawn between the series (and book) and America during the presidency of Donald Trump.